Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Introduction

 \section{Introduction}

-The development of Internet not only changes people's lifestyle, but also produces and records a large number of network structure data.
-Therefore, networks are often associated with our life, such as friendship networks and social networks, and they are also essential in science, such as biological networks \citep{2002Food,Notebaart2006,su2010glay}, information networks \citep{Newman2004,lin2012community,gao2010community} and social networks \citep{pizzuti2008ga,Scoot2014,bedi2016community}.
-Numerous works have been made to detect communities/clusters for networks \citep{lancichinetti2009community,leskovec2010empirical, wang2015review}.
-To analyze networks, many researches present them in a form of graph in which subjects/individuals are presented by nodes, and the relationships are measured by the edges, directions of edges and weights.
-For simplification, a lot of researchers study the networks with assumptions: undirected, unweighted and no-self-loops, such as \citep{SBM,DCSBM,lancichinetti2009community,goldenberg2010a}.
-Some authors consider `pure' networks in which each node at most belongs to one community/cluster, and in each community the nodes which have similar proprieties or functions are more likely to be linked with each other than random pairs of nodes \citep{RSC,SCORE, SLIM}.
-While there are few networks which can be deemed as `pure' in our real life.
-In a network, if some nodes are potentially belonging to two or more communities at a time, the network is known as `mixed membership' \citep{ mixedSCORE, OCCAM, SPACL,MixedRSC}.
-Compared with pure networks, the mixed membership networks are more realistic.
+The development of the Internet not only changes people's lifestyles but also produces and records a large number of network structure data.
+Therefore, networks are often associated with our life, such as friendship networks and social networks, and they are also essential in science, such as biological networks \citep{2002Food}, information networks \citep{Newman2004} and social networks \cite{pizzuti2008ga, Scoot2014}.
+To analyze networks, many researchers present them in a form of a graph in which subjects/individuals are presented by nodes, and the relationships are measured by the edges, directions of edges, and weights \cite{fortunato2010community, fortunato2016community}.
+Some authors consider `pure' networks in which each node at most belongs to one community/cluster, and in each community, the nodes which have similar proprieties or functions are more likely to be linked with each other than random pairs of nodes \citep{RSC, SCORE}.
+While few networks can be deemed as `pure' in our real life.
+In a network, if some nodes are potentially belonging to two or more communities at a time, the network is known as `mixed membership' \citep{mixedSCORE, OCCAM, SPACL}.
+Compared with pure networks, mixed membership networks are more realistic.
 In this paper, we focus on the problem of community detection for mixed membership networks.